 Wild Gears is like a newer version of a spirograph.
 The original made ‘better’.
 I may disagree but there’s a wide range of shape choices on this site that I’ve tried out.
 Each gear set is made from acrylic which is laser-cut to produce the gears and rings.

 Be warned though: These shapes are not for beginners.
-They do let me experiment more with my work but they’re occasional use rather than my ride-or-die products.
+They do let me experiment more with my work, but they are expensive and take a while to get used to.00

 I love my faithful hold-in-your-hand spirograph sets, but sometimes I think “Wouldn’t a digital version would be AMAZING?”
 If only someone invented a spirograph app… Step forward, Nathan Friend, who did just that.
 This app is all my spirally dreams come true and works especially well on iPad.
 When I want to get an idea from my head to the world RIGHT NOW, you can’t beat Inspiral.
 I like using it to make digital designs because, frankly, creating works with the sets can be a time-sucker.
 To put it in perspective, my canvas pieces can take months with the physical set.
 With the app?
 Days.
 Total lifesaver.

 Oh, and Nathan is a lovely guy; always nice to know the creator is a good ‘un.

 These fine liner pens really are the business.
 And gosh are they fine.
 Some of you may know that spirographing can be fiddly work (but so worth it).
 That’s why I need a super slim tip for outlining and to make my art as neat as possible.

 Why STABILO?
 The German company has been around for over 160 years so I can totally trust their nifty nibs.
 They’re available in over 55 colours (I’m aiming to try them all) and are ideal for the detailed world of spirograph creations.